 These activities focus on movement.
-After almost two weeks of isolation, your children may have some pent up energy.
-Here are 10 movement & physical activities for children based off of our Semester of Learning!
+Whenever you suspect that your child has some pent up energy, try these 10 movement & physical activities for children based off of our Semester of Learning!

 1. Animals Walks